 HEROIN / OPIATES

 The fight is getting harder and opiate usage is causing overdoses at an alarming rate statewide.
-We have made progress over the last two years but far more must be done to protect our community.
+We have made progress over the last four years but far more must be done to protect our community.
 We must continue to work with mental health professionals, hospitals and counselors along with law enforcement collectively.
 We must empower our judicial system to increase the penalty to dealers and reduce the risks to our families.

 New Milford has a rich agricultural history, so we must ensure we are protecting local and family farms.
 To continue to support them, we should introduce freshly grown foods to our school system.
 Health and wellness begins with proper nutrition.

 CT has the 2nd most stringent firearm laws in the country.
 More laws to gun owners is not the solution, but enforcement is the right step.
 We must ensure greater safety to the general public while ensuring the rights of gun owners in the process with their state and federal constitutional rights intact.